cbrwx/Prime-Residue-Topology/README.md

 #### 6. Lattice Reduction Implementation

-The prime identification algorithm employs lattice reduction in residue space:
+The prime identification algorithm employs orthogonalization-based prime candidate selection in residue space:

 1. Construct a lattice basis B that encodes residue-primality relationships
 2. For each integer n in the search range: